snap-stanford/snap-python/doc/source/reference/GenRndGnm.rst

 - *Edges*: int (input)
     Number of edges in the genereated graph

-- *IsDir*: bool (input)
+- *IsDir*: boolean (input)
-    True for a directed graph, false for an undirected graph
+    Indicates whether to consider the edges as directed or undirected.
+Defaults to directed.

 - *Rnd*: TRnd (input)
     Random number generator